hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter4.md

 Irena didn’t miss the softening buzz coming from Soobin’s direction, the sensory equivalent of peachy pink as Yeji answered, her head cocking toward Soobin.
 “He is going with Seonghwa.”

-“Yeji\!”
+“Yeji!”
 Soobin protested.

 Yeji shrugged.
 “It’s cute.
 Sorry.
 I’m going stag, though.”

 “Ah,” Irena glanced over at her, donning all manner of nonchalance as she harkened to the whispers of Yeji’s mind.
 Not a single stray thread of thought escaped her mental fortress, leaving Irena with nothing.
 Her face betrayed nothing, perfectly in accord with her mind.
 “Me too.”

+_Don’t bring up Ryujin.
 Don’t bring up Ryujin.
-Don’t bring up Ryujin.
-Don’t bring up Ryujin.
+Don’t bring up Ryujin._

 “I heard there is a first-year who declared himself today,” Hyunjin cut in, answering her prayers, as he opened the door of the tiny box attached to their table.
 “Shrimp for you, Yeji, and chicken for Soob, right?
 What do you want, Irena?”